Bulubulubuu/Overcooked-2-about-the-BepInEx/README.md

 This guide explains how to install and fix **BepInEx for Overcooked!
 2 on Apple Silicon Macs**.

-The issue addressed by this repository is a BepInEx preloader crash where macOS may be incorrectly treated as Linux, causing:
+The main issue addressed by this repository is a BepInEx preloader crash where macOS may be incorrectly detected as Linux, causing:

 ```text
 System.DllNotFoundException: libc.so.6
 at BepInEx.Preloader.PlatformUtils:uname_linux(...)
 ```

-This repository provides a small patch for `BepInEx.Preloader.dll` so BepInEx can correctly continue startup on macOS.
+This repository provides a small patch for `BepInEx.Preloader.dll` so BepInEx can continue startup correctly on macOS.

 ---